Sourcing 60 Senior Embedded C++ experts and other IT specialists in a month time, and more.

 The IT Recruiter’s superpower lies in foreseeing and accounting for multiple factors to support the candidate throughout the whole process and make it as smooth as possible.
 Essentially, the IT Recruiters act as the personal advisor or a friend, who has been through many recruitment processes.

 Connecting with the candidate on a personal level even helps us to predict if they are planning on leaving the project.
 The experts might also reveal their intentions in advance because they treat the dedicated IT Recruiter as a partner too.
 As a result, we are at an advantage to keep the project moving without interruptions.

 Activities aimed at continuous evolving of the sourcing techniques, discovering more about the IT experts, and accounting for various factors makes miracles, i.e. hiring the niche IT experts.

 „Our company works with Seargin since 2017, and Seargin became a top of mind company for us when we need a team of IT experts to deliver specific projects.
 It’s a beaten road for us,” our client discloses.

-Seargin had evolved from one of the vendors into a trusted partner. „Seargin teams go beyond the typical scope compared to other Staff Augmentation company.
-Their Recruiters help candidates prepare for the interview, evaluate advanced technical skills, or even often negotiate with the candidate.
-In other words, step in, when we need them – as a true business partner does.”
+Seargin had evolved from one of the vendors into a trusted partner. „Seargin teams go beyond the typical scope of work, as compared to other IT Staff Augmentation companies.
+Their Recruiters help candidates prepare for the interview, evaluate advanced technical skills, or even often negotiate the contract with the candidate.
+In other words, they step in, when we need them – as a true business partner does.”

 „Our site has a proven track record in terms of business capabilities.
 Company headquarters assign the majority of the IT projects to our location, choosing us before the sites in other countries.
 Seargin played an important role in this.
 Because our site manages to access the IT talent, when other locations can’t build a team for a project,” the client reveals the business impact of working together with Seargin.